Hanyu-Xue/Face-Adversarial-Autoencoder/README.md

 |[MTCNN](https://drive.google.com/file/d/1tJ7ih-wbCO6zc3JhI_1ZGjmwXKKaPlja/view?usp=sharing)  | Weights for MTCNN model taken from [TreB1eN](https://github.com/TreB1eN/InsightFace_Pytorch) for use in ID similarity metric computation.
 (Unpack the tar.gz to extract the 3 model weights.)

 By default, we assume that all auxiliary models are downloaded and saved to the directory `pretrained_models`.
 However, you may use your own paths by changing the necessary values in `configs/path_configs.py`.

+### Data set

+This repo uses a subset of [FFHQ](https://drive.google.com/drive/folders/1tZUcXDBeOibC6jcMCtgRRz67pzrAHeHL) dataset.
+We generated 11k image latent code for experiments.
+(The file `latent_11k.npy` is saved on [Drive](https://drive.google.com/file/d/1wkTijbLQ3x5WETYejxqNDZmh4LlJISGs/view?usp=sharing))

+### How to use

+To generate the latent code for your dataset, use `notebooks/Generate_latent_code.ipynb` as a reference.

+To test the results, use `notebooks/latent2image2latent_exps.ipynb` as a reference.

 ## Results